backendbro/eResource/README.md

     MongoDB/Mongoose

 # Install Dependencies

- npm install
+    npm install or npm i
-Routes

 # The API has the following main endpoints:

     1.  /api/ => index route

     2.  /api/auth => handles all authentication

     3. /api/shelf => performs CRUD operations on the shelf created

     4.  /api/material => performs CRUD operations on the materials created

     5.  /api/user => performs CRUD operations on the registered users

  #Usage
     To use this API for your project(s), perform the following steps:

     clone this repo to your preferred IDE.